 - This business plan will also give quick profits.
 You can get rich in just 4 months.

-- Potato farming business plan is also an idea for increasing your income and not just working on your farm.
+- A potato farming business plan is also an idea for increasing your income and not just working on your farm.

 Disadvantages of Potato farming business plan: